How to Certify a Therapy Dog

 What is a Therapy Dog?

-Even though dogs are traditionally the most commonly used animal in the therapy world, other species are on the rise for this kind of important work.
-These include;
+Even though dogs are traditionally the most commonly used animal in the therapy world, other species can also perform this important work.
+These include:

-- – Cats – Although they may not be as “transportable” as the canine species, some nursing homes have made the feline species a permanent part of their elderly care regime.
-The nursing home resident feline will take it upon himself to weave in and out of the patient’s rooms and perhaps, if the mood strikes, may even choose to stay for a snooze or a snuggle.
+- Cats – Although they may not be as “transportable” as canines, some nursing homes have made cats a permanent part of their elderly care regimen.
+A resident feline at a nursing home can weave in and out of the patient’s rooms and, if the mood strikes, may even choose to stay for a snooze or a snuggle.
 A daily visit from a cat can brighten even the darkest of moods.

-- – Equine – Horses are being used to help those individuals with many issues from drug abuse to learning disabilities to rehabilitation.
-Teaching a person how to trust and interact with a creature of the horse’s magnitude has proven to work in many situations.
+- Equine – Horses are being used to help individuals that are dealing with things like drug abuse, learning disabilities or rehabilitation.
+Teaching a person how to trust and interact with a creature such as a horse can have invaluable benefits.

-- – Small Pets – Guinea pigs and rabbits are now also being used for therapy work.
-These small furry animals are easier to manage and can be of great comfort, especially for those individuals that may be fearful of dogs and/or cats.
+- Small Animals – Guinea pigs and rabbits are also being used for therapy work.
+These small furry animals are easy to manage and can be of great comfort, especially for individuals that may be fearful of dogs and/or cats.

 Do I need an Emotional Support Dog or a Therapy Dog?

 A therapy dog provides comfort for others, but if you are in need of your own comfort animal with you at all times, an emotional support animal (ESA) is probably more appropriate.
 Emotional support animals are a recognized type of assistance animal under federal housing and air travel laws, in addition to various state laws.
 ESAs are protected under the federal Fair Housing Act and the Air Carrier Access Act.
 They are permitted to accompany their owners in residences (even if the building bans pets) and in the cabin during flights, all free of charge.